stanley-fork/WFGY/TensionUniverse/BlackHole/Q128_ai_conscious_qualia.md

 This entry is written strictly at the effective layer of the Tension Universe (TU) program.

-* It specifies an **effective-layer encoding class**, denoted `Enc_Q128`, for the problem of qualitative consciousness and critical tension thresholds in computational grids.
+* It specifies an effective layer encoding class, denoted `Enc_Q128`, for qualitative consciousness and critical tension thresholds in computational grids.
-* It does **not** state or rely on any explicit axiom system, generative rule, or deep-layer construction of TU core.
-Any mention of TU core or its "normal forms" is purely notational and refers only to shapes of objects at the effective layer.
+* It does not state or rely on any explicit axiom system, generative rule, or deep layer construction of TU core.
+Any phrase that resembles TU core terminology is used only as effective layer notation and never as a claim about core mechanisms.
-* It does **not** claim to prove or disprove the canonical open problem described in Section 1.
+* It does not claim to prove or disprove the canonical open problem described in Section 1.
-* It does **not** introduce any new theorem beyond what is already established in the cited literature and standard background theory.
+* It does not introduce any new theorem beyond standard background theory and the cited literature.
-* It should **not** be cited as evidence that the corresponding open problem in philosophy of mind, neuroscience, or AI has been solved.
+* It should not be cited as evidence that any canonical open problem in philosophy of mind, neuroscience, or AI has been solved.

-All objects in this entry (state spaces, observables, invariants, tension indices, counterfactual "worlds") live in an explicitly described effective-layer model.
-They are constrained by the TU Effective Layer, Encoding and Fairness, and Tension Scale charters, which govern what counts as an admissible encoding and how tension scores may be interpreted.
+All objects in this entry (state spaces, observables, invariants, tension indices, counterfactual worlds) live in an explicitly described effective layer model.
+They are constrained by the TU Effective Layer, Encoding and Fairness, and Tension Scale charters, which govern admissible encodings and the interpretation of tension scores.

 ---